 Game shooting: What is the going rate for sporting rights, and is the charge usually given per acre?
 We have been offered the lease of a farm, but it seems to me to be a little high.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.A rough price guide would be appreciated!

 GAME SHOOTING